Elbow Fracture In Children

 Elevate your child's elbow:

-Help your child to rest:
+Help your child rest:

 Your child should rest as much as possible and get plenty of sleep.

-How to care for a cast or splint:
+Care for your child's cast or splint:

 - Check the skin around your child's cast or splint daily for any redness or open skin.